genevaers/Workbench/database/db2/README.md

 export GERS_DBSG=your-db2-8-character-storage-group
 export GERS_DBSCH=your-db2-8-character-schema
 export GERS_DBSUB=your-db2-4-character-subsystem
+export GERS_TO_PDS_HLQ=your-pds-hlq
-export GERS_TO_PDS=your-hlq.your-mlq
+export GERS_TO_PDS_MLQ=your-pds-mlq

 </pre>
 ## Copy JCL, DDL and JCL to MVS PDS[E] dataset

-First create the following 3 datasets as shown:
+Logon to TSO and copy the following JCL into an existing jobs library, using your own jobcard.
+Ensure you set the HLQ and MLQ symbolics as you require:

 <pre>
 //*   .   ensure variables are exportable